 Attacks were numerous and varied; the rail link from Haifa to Egypt being a particular favourite.
 Billets, social centres and offices were targeted (such as the Goldsmith Officers' Club) as well as prisons, vehicles and individuals; kidnappings and floggings were also carried out.
-There could be a sudden hail of stones (plenty available) or the far more lethal bombs, a sniper's bullet or road mines.
+Children throwing stones was a commonplace but they were not beaten up, shot or arrested.
+There could also be a sudden hail of more dangerous stones from adults, sometimes from rooftops, or the far more lethal bombs, a sniper's bullet or road mines.

 Many of the explosive devices were home-made and so presented a particular challenge: